jojosimoes/nginx-reverseproxy-creator/README.md

 # Nginx ReverseProxy Creator
 ![NginxLogo](https://www.nginx.com/resources/wiki/_static/img/logo.png)

 Just a little script to create Nginx reverse proxy with SSL support.
+Simply run the script with or without parameters and that's all !

 ## Installation
 To start, just clone this repo to your **/opt** folder :